mihakralj/pinescript/docs/trends/dema.md

 DEMA = 2 × EMA(source) - EMA(EMA(source))

 Where:
-- EMA(source) is the first exponential moving average of the source price
+- EMA(source) is the first exponential moving average of the source signal
 - EMA(EMA(source)) is the exponential moving average applied to the result of the first EMA

 ### Detailed Breakdown